idio-lang/guide/idio-source/var-val.rst

   is also U+0127 (LATIN SMALL LETTER H WITH STROKE)

-  The usefulness of this form depends on editors and font support.
+  The usefulness of this second form depends on editors and font support.

 Strings
 -------